kubedb/cli/docs/guides/elasticsearch/x-pack/x-pack-monitoring.md

 ---
 > New to KubeDB?
 Please start [here](/docs/concepts/README.md).

-# Using Kibana with KubeDB Elasticsearch
+# X-Pack Monitoring with KubeDB Elasticsearch

 This tutorial will show you how to use X-Pack monitoring in an Elasticsearch cluster in KubeDB.